 Entities have an option to perform a qualitative assessment to determine whether further impairment testing on goodwill is necessary.
 Specifically, an entity has the option to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative test.
 The goodwill quantitative impairment test is a two-step test.
 Under the first step, the fair value of the reporting unit is compared with its carrying value (including goodwill).
 If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and the enterprise must perform step two of the impairment test (measurement).
-Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit is goodwill over the implied fair value of that goodwill.
-The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation.
-The residual fair value after the allocation is the implied fair value of the reporting unit goodwill.
-Fair value of the sole reporting unit is determined utilizing a combination of valuation methods including both the income approach (including a discounted cash flow analysis) and market approach (including prior transaction method and comparable public company multiples).
-If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.
-If an entity believes, as a result of its qualitative assessment, that it is more-likely than-not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is required.
-Otherwise, no further testing is required.
-We have selected the fiscal month ending date of October as the annual impairment testing date.
+Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
+The implied fair value of goodwill is determined by allocating the fair value of the reporting unit goodwill.
+Fair value of the sole reporting unit is determined by allocating beth the income approach (including a discounted cash flow analysis) and market approach (including prior transaction methods including both the income approach (including a discounted cash flow analysis) and market approach (including prior transaction method and comparable public company multiples).
+If the fair value of the reporting unit is less than its carrying value, step two does not need to be performed.
+If an entity believes, as a result of its qualitative assessment, that it is more-likely than-not that the fair value of a reporting unit is less than its carrying date.
 For the fiscal year ended February 1, 2014, we completed a quantitative impairment test.
-Based upon the procedures described above, no impairment of goodwill existed as of January 31, 2015 or Februa
+For the fiscal year ended January 31, 2015, we completed a qualitative impairment test.
+Based upon the procedures described above, no impairment of goodwill existed as of January 31, 2015 or February 1, 2014.